MicrosoftDocs/visualstudio-docs/mac/ide-tour.md

  ![](Images/ide-tour-codechange.png)

 Selecting any option will change the code accordingly.
-If no change is required, click anywhere on the editor window or press the <span class="UIItem">Escape</span> key on the keyboard.
+If no change is required, click anywhere on the editor window or press the **Escape** key on the keyboard.
- <a name="Refactoring" class="injected"></a>

 # Navigation and Search